skyelements/skyelements.github.io/README.md

 <br/>

 ## Home
-Sample website for web development
+Home of everything web development.

+## Gemini
+Chat with Gemini, an AI powered chatbot by Google.

 ## Commands
-Preview commands from Sodium, a Discord bot by SkyElements.
+Preview commands from Sodium, an open source Discord bot by SkyElements.

-## Changelog
-View all of the latest features and bug fixes.

-## API Keys
+## API keys
 Add, view, or remove your secret keys.